GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/metrics/README.md

 ### Create a Cloud Monitoring custom dashboard

-After you've verified that the vLLM metrics are available in Cloud Monitoringn using the metrics explorer, you can create a custom vLLM dashboard by running the following command:
+After you've verified that the vLLM metrics are available in Cloud Monitoring using the metrics explorer, you can create a custom vLLM dashboard by running the following command: